mehdi-raza-011/Data-Processing-Benchmarks/README.md

 Language Standard: C++17

 ⚠️ Important: All .cpp files, header files (e.g., file_reader.h), and generated .csv datasets must reside in the exact same directory for the relative paths to resolve correctly.
+Datasets provided are only as examples.

 Step 0: Set Compiler Path
 Before compiling any modules, open cmd in the project directory and configure your compiler path: